Squarespace E-Commerce Pricing

 Shopify is a leading e-commerce platform that directly competes with Squarespace's commerce plans.
 While Shopify specializes in e-commerce and offers powerful tools for online stores, its pricing is generally higher, especially for advanced features and third-party integrations.

-However, for businesses focused solely on e-commerce, Shopify's comprehensive set of tools and dedicated support may justify the higher cost.
+However, for businesses focused solely on e-commerce, Shopify's full set of tools and dedicated support may justify the higher cost.

 Tips for Budgeting With Squarespace E-Commerce